Report Designer - Functions

 Description

-In Sage Report Designer, as well as adding variables to show values, you can also add expressions to return values based on variables.
+In Sage Report Designer, you can add variables to show values and add expressions to return values, based on variables.

 Function details by name